Fun Japanese Squirrel Facts For Kids | Kidadl

 Did you know...

-Another prominent species of squirrels that are endemic to Japan is the Japanese dwarf flying squirrel.
-Found in the same geographical range as the Japanese squirrel, the flying squirrels have the ability to glide from tree to tree.
+Another prominent species of squirrel that are endemic to Japan is the Japanese dwarf flying squirrel.
+Found in the same geographical range as the Japanese squirrel, the flying squirrels can glide from tree to tree.
 An Old World flying squirrel species, the Japanese flying squirrel population is found in the subalpine and boreal evergreen forests of the Shikoku, Honshu, and Kyushu Islands.

 If the Japanese squirrels are given a mix of different seeds, their hoarding behavior will make them cache the larger seeds while consuming the smaller ones instantly.